Patient Information

 We also offer a number of same-day appointments for patients with urgent medical needs.

-Longer consultations are available for complex health issues, multiple concerns, or mental health care plans.
+Longer consultations are available for complex health issues, multiple concerns (more than 1 minor issue), GP Chronic Condition Management Plan (GPCCMP), or mental health care plans.
 Please let our reception team know if you need extra time.

 While walk-ins may be accommodated when possible, booking ahead ensures you can see your preferred doctor at your preferred time.